 Luigi’s work has always focused on how governmental discourses become practices of government at the grassroots and in how practices of government affect the legitimacy of the Chinese communist regime.

 Olivier is an art historian whose research regards the role of art theory and practice in modern and contemporary China-Japan relations, and more recently networks of artistic activism from Hong Kong and across East Asia.

-Prior to joining the Centre, Olivier was a Visiting Fellow in the Institute for Modern History, at Academia Sinica, Taiwan, and a post-doctoral fellow at the Australian Centre on China in the World, ANU.
+Prior to joining the Centre, Olivier was a visiting fellow in the Institute for Modern History, at Academia Sinica, Taiwan, and a post-doctoral fellow at the Australian Centre on China in the World at the Australian National University (ANU).
 He completed his PhD at the University of Tsukuba on a Japanese Government monbukagakusho scholarship, studying China-Japan relations through art in the early twentieth century.

-In Japan, Olivier was assistant professor in art history at the University of Tsukuba, and in Australia has lectured and supervised at the University of Sydney, University of Technology Sydney, and the Australian National University.
+In Japan, Olivier was assistant professor in art history at the University of Tsukuba, and in Australia has lectured and supervised at the University of Sydney, University of Technology Sydney, and ANU.